The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 The sliding rear doors make it a doddle for your passengers to get in and out in a tight parking spot, but in the same environment, it’s not nearly so easy to open the boot due to the length of the tailgate.

-Again, you probably won’t be expecting particularly great things in this area from a van-derived people carrier, but the Combo Life might well represent a pleasant surprise.
+You might be expecting particularly great things on the road from a van-derived people carrier, but the Combo Life might well represent a pleasant surprise.
 The soft suspension soaks up lumps and bumps really effectively, so it’s a comfortable and smooth way to get around.
 Yes, the body can start to feel a little bit floaty on an undulating road, but the movement is controlled well enough that it won’t have you or your brood feeling seasick.
 And, while the body does lean over a bit in bends, there’s not as much as you might expect, so it feels pretty stable if you keep your cornering speeds sensible.
 That said, the car’s considerable size, along with slow steering, still make direction changes feel more laboured than they do in a more conventional MPV, even if the tight turning circle helps a lot with low-speed manoeuvres.
 What the car is really good at, though, is isolating exterior noises.
 Road noise is particularly well suppressed, and there isn’t too much in the way of wind noise, either, especially given the car’s upright design.

-The two trim levels available are Design and Energy.
-The Feel comes with a decent slice of kit, including air-conditioning, cruise control, electric front windows, automatic lights, a leather steering wheel and a four-speaker stereo with DAB radio and Bluetooth.
+The three trim levels available are Design, Energy and Elite.
+The Design comes with a decent slice of kit, including air-conditioning, cruise control, electric front windows, automatic lights, a leather steering wheel and a four-speaker stereo with DAB radio and Bluetooth.
 Most buyers will be prepared to make the upgrade to Energy trim, though, because it adds front and rear parking sensors, rain-sensing wipers, automatic high-beam assist and the 8.0-inch touchscreen system that has an extra two speakers and full smartphone integration.
+The Elite gives you built-in sat-nav and a wireless phone charger, along with climate control, heated front seats, a reversing camera and powered rear windows.
 The options list includes exotic stuff like a head-up display, a self-parking function and a panoramic sunroof.